zuizihad/js-config/README.md

 npm i -D @babel/plugin-proposal-class-properties

 # plugin:
-working with css loader and his plugin npm i -D css loader mini-css-extract-plugin
+working with css loader and its plugin npm i -D css loader mini-css-extract-plugin

+if we want to working with a new file then we must need a loader, this loader also produce a new file . for these we need plugin.

+working with html loader and its plugin npm i -D html-loader html-webpack-plugin